 The emptier the stomach is, the more ghrelin it secretes, which increases our appetites.

 If we catch sight of our bodies in a mirror and don't like what we see, that can suppress our appetites.
-People who are ill with an Eating Disorder see themselves as fat or obese when in fact they are skinny or emaciated.
+People who have Anorexia Nervosa see their bodies as fat/obese when they are actually skinny/emaciated.

 As we get fatter, fat cells secrete more leptin, which suppresses our appetites.
 Very fat people's fat cells secrete so much leptin that the brain can become insensitive to it, resulting in poor appetite suppression.